 Are you feeling set aside or set apart?

 God commands us to be holy.
-Scriptures such as Leviticus 11:44-45 and 1 Peter 1:5-16 make it clear that being holy is not a gentle suggestion or an insignificant request.
+Scriptures such as Leviticus 11:44-45 and 1 Peter 1:5-16 make it clear that living a holy life is not a gentle suggestion or an insignificant request.
 He instructs us in a straightforward manner to be holy because He is holy.

 If we take God’s Word seriously, then it is a good time to figure out the definition of the word, “holy,” and how it applies to our lives.
 Also, it might be a good time to figure out and admit where obedience ranks on our list of important attributes.
 And one more thing: It would definitely be a good time to remember that when He gives us a command, He also equips us with the ability to follow through successfully.
 God simply does not command us to do anything without giving us the ability of doing it!

-Being holy doesn’t mean just saying holy things and taking holy actions.
+Living a holy life doesn’t mean just saying holy things and taking holy actions.
 It includes our motive behind the words we say and the actions we take.
 It means speaking to others the way Jesus would and loving others the way Jesus commands.

 Being holy is striving to have eyes that see others the way Jesus does.
 It also means responding to Him in a way He is worthy of because of His unmatched holiness.